CraigLee17/-MockeryDataSystem/README.md

 * `cd server`
 * `docker-compose up`

+## Future thoughts:
+* Mix user data with mock data.
+Alow users to append data with Mockery data.
+(In Machine learning area, mock data can be used to validated model.
+Expecting True Negative result with mock input data in an ideal model)
+* Derive metadata of the mock data with Spark.
+(Provide deeper insight into the data to users)
+* Generate mock data based on a REST endpoint for visitors. e.g. /api/v1/visitors/{dataTypeName}?amount=100

 ## Advanced Topics
 * **Scaling**: [PM2](https://www.npmjs.com/package/pm2), a handy process manager to spin up multiple node instances in a multiple-cores machine.
 Out of the box, PM2 includes supports for load-balancing, monitoring and log managment.
 * **In-memory Cache**: [Redis](https://redis.io), frequent use sample data can be stored in memory.